Kicking off: Texans at Chiefs to open season Sept. 10

 Late-season Saturday games will be scheduled but with undetermined matchups for flexibility, something the NFL has done previously.

-Certain to draw heavy early season interest will be the past two league MVPs, Patrick Mahomes and Lamar Jackson, facing off in Week 3 on Monday night at Baltimore.
-The Chiefs and Ravens each have five prime-time games, as do New England, Dallas, Green Bay, Tampa Bay, defending NFC champ San Francisco, and the Rams.
+Certain to draw heavy early season interest will be the past two league MVPs, Patrick Mahomes and Lamar Jackson, facing off in Week 3 on Monday night at Kansas City.
+The Chiefs and Ravens each have five prime-time games, as do New England, Dallas, Green Bay, Tampa Bay, defending NFC champ San Francisco and the Rams.

 Detroit and Washington have no prime-time outings.